 Fans of pop-culture kitsch will love what the GRR offers in Memphis: The main road from the north (US-51) is Danny Thomas Boulevard; south of downtown, this turns into Elvis Presley Boulevard and runs right past the gates of Graceland.
-(However, if you’re continuing on to the Mississippi Delta, from Graceland you should switch onto US-61, which runs about two miles to the west.)
+(However, if you’re continuing on to the Mississippi Delta, from Graceland you should switch onto US-61, which runs about 2 mi (3.2 km) to the west.)

 Beale Street, downtown between 2nd and 4th Streets, has been Memphis’s honky-tonk central ever since native son W. C. Handy set up shop in the early 1900s with the blues he’d learned in Mississippi.
 Beale Street, and much of downtown Memphis, has been sanitized for your protection, turning it into a (new and improved!) version of its old self.
 The flashy arena for the Grizzlies basketball team has transformed the entire south side of downtown Memphis.
 Slap an adhesive name tag on your lapel and you’ll fit right in with the tour bus crowds strolling at night along Beale Street’s block of clubs—including B. B. King’s (143 Beale St., 901/524-5464), marked by a giant neon guitar.

-On the north side of downtown Memphis, Mud Island is a real island in the middle of the Mississippi River, connected to downtown by a pedestrian bridge and a monorail.
-This 50-acre island holds a five-block-long mock-up of the Mississippi River.
+On the north side of downtown Memphis, Mud Island is a small peninsula in the middle of the Mississippi River, connected to downtown by a pedestrian bridge and a monorail.
+This 50-ac (20.2-ha) “island” holds a five-block-long mock-up of the Mississippi River.
 Also here is the excellent Mississippi River Museum.

 Right in downtown Memphis, but just a step away from the majors, the Memphis Redbirds (200 Union Ave., 901/721-6000, $9-75), Triple-A farm club for the St. Louis Cardinals, play at AutoZone Park.